heegupark/omega-kanban/README.md

 ## Planned Features
 1. User can create a project name.(If the project name is empty, it will create a random string.)
-2. User can have its own routes.
+2. User can have its own links.
 3. User can create a column.
 4. User can create a card.
 5. User can move a column to reroder.